mkong0216/leaflet-shades/README.md

 Using Leaflet shades, the area inside the geometry now has a transparent overlay while the unselected regions have a gray overlay.
 This is so that the selected region can be seen while the unselected regions are slightly hidden.

 # Requirements
-Leaflet, Leaflet.Editable, and Leaflet.Path.Drag are all embedded in the plugin and are required.
+Leaflet, Leaflet.Editable, and Leaflet.Path.Drag are all embedded in the Leaflet Shades plugin.
+Leaflet is required before adding Leaflet Shades.

-Supports Leaflet v1.2.0, Leaflet.Editable v.1.1.0, and Leaflet.Path.Drag 0.0.6
+Leaflet Shades supports Leaflet v1.2.0, Leaflet.Editable v.1.1.0, and Leaflet.Path.Drag 0.0.6.

+Leaflet.Editable syntax is also required to start drawing the rectangle as seen in the "Basic Usage" instructions step 4.

 # Basic Usage:
 <b> Step 1: </b> Clone the Leaflet Shades repository by doing: